Why has my candle wick turned into a weird mushroom-esque shape?

 Once lit, make sure it is fully melted

+Candles have a memory.
+The first burn determines the fate of your candle.
 Don't blow it out until the top layer of wax has melted all the way across.
+It usually takes at least two hours.
 In this way, you can prevent tunnelling, where the wick starts to sink lower and lower with lots of unmelted wax near the edge of the jar.
 The surface of the candle can stay flat all the time and the glass jar can stay clean.

 Trim the wick every time you burn